oldWizardMordamir/dev-utils/lib/removeFilesByExtension/README.md

 1. Reads the contents of the specified directory.
 2. Recursively traverses subdirectories.
 3. Checks each file's extension.
-4. Deletes files matching the specified extension.
+4. Deletes files matching the specified extension (or lists them in dry-run mode).

 ## Error Handling